Tapa Cloths from The Pacific and Artwork

 There are many standard frames available on the market.

-with so many different styles & colors of framing materials to choose from.
+To arrive at a framers shop can be a bedazzling experience with so many different styles & colors of framing materials to choose from.

 Of course a lot depends on the space where the Tapa cloth is going to be displayed.